infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

 ### Download SQL Transformation from the Hub

-Similar to Jolt transformation, we will download SQL transformation from the Hub.
+Similar to Jolt, we need to download SQL SmartModule from the Hub.
+The `json-sql` SmartModule translates JSON records into SQL commands.

-* Click the Hub icon on the left
+* Click the Hub icon on the top/left
-* Find `json-sql` transformation from list of the SmartModules
+* Find `json-sql` transformation in the SmartModules list
 * Click "Install" button

 You should see two SmartModule transformations in your Cloud account.